smithy-lang/smithy-rs/design/src/rfcs/rfc0016_flexible_checksum_support.md

     /// The maximum size of each chunk to be sent.
 Default value of 8KB.
     /// chunk_length must be at least 8KB.
     ///
-    /// If ChunkLength and stream_length are both specified, the stream will be
+    /// If chunk_length and stream_length are both specified, the stream will be
     /// broken up into chunk_length chunks.
 The encoded length of the aws-chunked
     /// encoding can still be determined as long as all trailers, if any, have a
     /// fixed length.